kasra-hosseini/obspyDMT/README.rst

 Explore stationXML file
 -----------------------

-obspyDMT is able to plot the content of stationXML files by the following command: (all the figures will be saved at ./stationxml_plots by default)
+stationXML files are retrieved from the data-providers in order to apply the instrument correction to the raw counts.
+Albeit convenient, it is usually difficult to explore the content of stationXML files.
+For this reason, obspyDMT has the functionality to plot the content of stationXML files.
+This has been shown in some examples (all the figures will be saved at ./stationxml_plots by default)

 **Example 1:** plot the amplitude and phase components of a stationXML file that was retrieved in `event-based request`_: